Nowy Dwór Mazowiecki: History

-One of its districts is Modlin, created from incorporating the former village of Modlin into the growing town in 1961.
+One of the districts of Nowy Dwór is Modlin, created from incorporating the former village of Modlin into the growing town in 1961.
 Modlin Fortress is now also part of the city.
-Many structures related to the fort can be seen in the Modlin district, including ruins from defensive structures designed by Napoleon Bonaparte and Tsarist Blocks built between 1899–1901 to house soldiers of the Russian army, and which are still in use as private flats today.
+Many structures related to the fort can be seen in the Modlin district, including ruins from defensive structures designed by Napoleon Bonaparte and Tsarist Blocks built between 1899 and 1901 to house soldiers of the Russian army, and which are still in use as private flats today.